aws/s2n-tls/docs/USAGE-GUIDE.md

 **s2n_connection_is_session_resumed** returns 1 if the handshake was abbreviated, otherwise returns 0, for tls versions < TLS1.3.

-## Additional TLS1.3 Session Resumption Related Calls
+## TLS1.3 Session Resumption Related Calls

 Session resumption works differently in versions TLS1.3 and higher.
-Session ticket messages are now sent after the handshake in "post-handshake" messages, and multiple session tickets may be issued for the same connection.
-While some of the TLS1.2 session resumption APIs are still relevant for TLS1.3 session resumption, additional APIs are needed to utilize all the capabilities of TLS1.3 session resumption.
+While some of the TLS1.2 session resumption APIs have relevance for TLS1.3 session resumption, you need additional APIs to utilize all the capabilities of TLS1.3 session resumption.
+Session ticket messages are now sent immediately after the handshake in "post-handshake" messages, although more tickets can be sent and received anytime after the handshake has completed.
+Additionally, multiple session tickets may be issued for the same connection.

+Clients need to call s2n_recv after negotiating to receive session ticket messages, as these could arrive anytime post-handshake.

 ```c
 int s2n_config_set_initial_ticket_count(struct s2n_config *config, uint8_t num);